indeedeng/django-ptrack/README.md

     Ptrack won't run the callbacks if someone is trying to guess a url endpoint.
 It will ignore anything it can't decrypt or deserialize.

 # Notes
 * When testing locally, the tracking pixel will show an empty box rather than be invisible, because gmail can't handle reading from localhost
 * It's best to include the tracking pixel at the bottom of an email or page, because if the server has downtime, the pixel will become visible as an empty box.
+* Realize that your encoded meta data tied to the tracking pixel is stored in the URL.
+A good rule of thumb is that the # of characters you store should be less than 0.5 * (the maximum character limit of the browser you want to support)

 # Testing
 Navigate to the ptrack directory on your local machine and run